 The limitations of HYDRO1k CTI values become most apparent when considering wetland ares.
 Wetlands are critical nodes in the Earth System where land-atmosphere fluxes are strongly dependent on seasonal and inter-annual hydrological variability (Coe 1998, Baker et al., 2009, O'Connor et al., 2010, Dadson et al., 2010).
 In wetlands, the availability of water introduces important feedbacks on climate via surface fluxes of energy and water and these areas form a key link between the hydrological and carbon cycles (Ward & Robinson 2000, Gedney et al., 2004, Seneviratne et al., 2006, 2010, Coe et al., 2009, Dadson et al., 2010).
-Some analyses based on CTI values have consistently overestimated the extent and duration of tropical wetlands of various types.
-Notably, simulations using the Earth System Model HadGEM2, which is parameterised using CTI (Collins et al., 2011), predict much larger and more persistent Amazonian wetlands than actually exist according to current surveys (e.g.

-Lehner & Döll 2004, Prigent et al., 2007, Junk et al., 2011), which may at least partly be caused by the limited resolution and quality of the HYDRO1k CTI.

-In the context of LSMs, the need for high-resolution topographical data across wide spatial domains has recently been highlighted (Lehner et al., 2008, Wood et al., 2011, Lehner & Grill 2013).
-With the advent of satellite-based global mapping, notably the Shuttle Radar Topography Mission (SRTM), there has been a significant improvement in the availability of high-resolution data with continental coverage, such as in the high-resolution global HydroSHEDS data layers (Lehner et al., 2008), but such data have generally not yet been utilised to support large-scale hydrological modelling studies (Wood et al., 2011, 2012).

-In this study, we respond to the need for higher-resolution data for use in LSMs.
-We have three main aims: (1) to calculate the topographic index using the GA2 algorithm based on high-resolution global HydroSHEDS data; (2) to compare our values to the current standard for values of this index (the CTI of HYDRO1k) and (3) to discuss current developments in large-scale hydrological modelling and how models can benefit from higher-resolution parameter maps such as these.
+Some analyses based on CTI values have perconsistently overestimated the extent and 1 2 durationpersistence of tropical wetlands of various types.
+Notably, simulations using the Earth System Model HadGEM2, which is parameterised using CTI (Collins et al., 2011), predict 3 much larger and more persistent Amazonian wetlands than actually exist according to current 4 5 surveys (e.g. Lehner & Döll 2004, Prigent et al., 2007, Junk et al., 2011), which may at least partly be caused by the limited resolution and quality of the HYDRO1k CTI.
+6 7 In the context of LSMs, the need for high-resolution topographical data across wide 8 spatial domains has recently been highlighted (Lehner et al., 2008, Wood et al., 2011, Lehner 9 & Grill 2013).
+With the advent of satellite-based global mapping, notably the Shuttle Radar 10 Topography Mission (SRTM), there has been a significant improvement in the availability of 11 high-resolution datasets with continental coverage, such as in the high-resolution global HydroSHEDS database layers (Lehner et al., 2008), but unfortunately such datasets have 12 generally not yet been utilised to support large-scale hydrological modelling studies (Wood et 13 14 al., 2011, 2012).
+15 In this study, we respond to the need for higher-resolution data for use in LSMs.
+We have three main aims: (1) to calculate the topographic index using the GA2 algorithm based 16 on high-resolution global HydroSHEDS data; (2) to compare our values to the current 17 18 standard for values of this index (the CTI of HYDRO1k) and (3) to discuss current 19 developments in large-scale hydrological modelling and how models can benefit from higher-20 resolution parameter maps such as these.
+21

-2 Methods
+22 2 Methods

-2.1 Topographic index
+24 2.1 Topographic index

 The topographic index is a parameter of the TOPMODEL hydrological model (Beven & Kirkby 1979, Quinn et al., 1991, 1995, Beven 1997, 2012).
 The algorithm required for calculating this index is relatively simple (Appx.
-A), but it has not previously been applied to generate a global data layer at very high spatial resolution because (1) the index must be calculated from harmonised topographic information, which only became available in the 2000s and (2) LSMs have only recently become sophisticated enough to make use of such a high-quality layer (Prentice et al., 2007).
+A), but it has not previously been applied to generate a global dataset layer at very high spatial resolution because (1) the index must be calculated from harmonised topographic information, which only became available in the Formatted: Font: Italic